 Education is one of the main priorities for the PPL Foundation, which provides grants to nonprofit organizations focused on early childhood education and STEM programs to enable as many children as possible to have access to high-quality education.

 PPL’s Empowering Educators grant program provides grants to teachers working to spark an interest in STEM subjects.
-This year, PPL will award $25,000 in Empowering Educators grants.
-Since the program’s inception in 2003, PPL has awarded more than $180,000 for projects in 118 schools in communities served by PPL.
+In 2019, PPL awarded $50,000 in Empowering Educators grants.
+Since the grant program’s inception in 2003, PPL, and now The PPL Foundation, have awarded more than $250,000 to 215 teachers.

 The company recently celebrated the 25th anniversary of its longstanding Partners in Education program, which encourages employees to volunteer in community schools.
 Our employees work side-by-side with, and under the guidance of, teachers to make sure their time is used in the most effective ways.